Minimax Confidence Intervals for the Sliced Wasserstein Distance: Introduction

 We illustrate the practical significance of our methodology via an application to likelihood-free inference \citep{sisson2018}, in which a parametrized stochastic simulator for the data-generating process is available, but its underlying distribution is intractable.
 Here, our goal is to construct confidence intervals for unknown parameters of the simulator, on the basis of minimizing its Sliced Wasserstein distance from an observed sample.
 Distributional assumptions such as those made in past work on inference for the one-dimensional Wasserstein distance \citep{munk1998,freitag2003,freitag2007,freitag2005} are typically unverifiable in such applications.

 \textbf{Our Contributions.} We summarize the contributions of this paper as follows. \begin{itemize} \item We define the $\delta$-trimmed Sliced Wasserstein distance $\sw_{r,\delta}$, and the functional $\sj_{r,\delta}$, generalizing the functional $J_r$ of \cite{bobkov2019}.
-Hinging upon these results, we show that the finiteness of $\sj_{r,\delta}(P)$ is a sufficient condition for the empirical measure to estimate $P$ at the parametric rate under the Sliced Wasserstein distance, and we prove corresponding minimax lower bounds.
-We also derive the minimax rates of estimating the Sliced Wasserstein distance between two distributions.
-These minimax rates are sensitive to the magnitude of the $\sj_{r,\delta}$ functional. \item We propose two-sample confidence intervals for $\sw_{r,\delta}(P,Q)$ which have finite-sample coverage under either no assumptions or under minimal moment assumptions.
+We show that the finiteness of $\sj_{r,\delta}(P)$ is a sufficient condition for the empirical measure to estimate $P$ at the parametric rate under the trimmed Sliced Wasserstein distance, and we prove corresponding minimax lower bounds.
+We also derive minimax rates of estimating the Sliced Wasserstein distance between two distributions, both in the trimmed and untrimmed settings.
+These rates are sensitive to the magnitude of the $\sj_{r,\delta}$ functional. \item We propose two-sample confidence intervals for $\sw_{r,\delta}(P,Q)$ which have finite-sample coverage under minimal moment assumptions.
 We bound the length of our confidence intervals, showing that they are adaptive both to the magnitude of $\sj_{r,\delta}(P), \sj_{r,\delta}(Q)$ and to whether or not $P = Q$.
-The lengths of the intervals we construct match the minimax rates of estimating the Sliced Wasserstein distance, up to polylogarithmic factors. \item We show that the bootstrap is consistent in estimating the distribution of the empirical Sliced Wasserstein distance, away from the null $P=Q$, for all $r > 1$, when certain one-dimensional projections of $P$ and $Q$ are absolutely continuous.
-We then propose an assumption-lean confidence interval which combines the strengths of our finite-sample intervals and the bootstrap.
+These lengths achieve the minimax rate of estimating the Sliced Wasserstein distance, up to polylogarithmic factors. \item We further contrast our finite-sample confidence intervals with asymptotic methods.
+In particular, under certain regularity conditions, we derive limit laws and show that the bootstrap is consistent in estimating the distribution of the empirical $r$-Sliced Wasserstein distance for all $r > 1$, whenever $P\neq Q$.
+We then show how this last assumption may be removed by combining the strengths of our finite-sample intervals and the bootstrap.

 \item We illustrate our theoretical findings with a simulation study and an application to likelihood-free inference. \end{itemize}